 Day 2.
 Birethanti (1520m) to Hile to Tikhedhunga to Ulleri 1960m to Ghorepani 2850m

-The walk from Birenthanti to Hile was pleasant walking by rice paddy fields along a lovely river.
+Birenthanti to Hile was pleasant walk besides rice paddy fields along a lovely river.
 As we crossed Hile we start coming across the dreaded stone steps going up and down instead of the smooth climb so far.
 Soon we reached Tikhedhunga, the base of what is infamously called the vertical steps of Ulleri.
 From here it would be nearly 4,000 stone steps up to Ghorepani!
 To explain better, it took us two hours of vertical climbing of stone stairways until we finally reached the village of Ulleri.
 I should have practised up and down the stairs back home for a few weeks.
 It would have been totally worth it.
 This climb exhausts you mentally as physically.
-It is best tried early in the morning before the mid day sun makes your climb tortourous.
+It is best tried early in the morning before the mid day sun makes your climb ttorturous

 Around noon, we stopped for lunch at the Ulleri village and rested for about an hour and half.
 From Ulleri it was comparatively easier but still uphill.
 Next stop was Banthanti.
 And then Ghorepani was at 2850 meters up.

 Just before dusk, we reached Ghorepani and stayed at the very first lodge we saw.
 We were in no mood to choose the hotels with the best views.
 We would get a better view tomorrow morning from Poon hill anyway.
 Quickly I took out the muscle relaxants, rubbed in all over my legs and shoulders, popped in a pain killer, Ibuprofen, to preempt any pain and stiffness my legs would go through the night and tomorrow.